Chesterfield conveyancing FAQs

 Conveyancing fees will include legal fees and disbursements.

 Disbursements are the costs payable as part of a conveyancing transaction, incurred on behalf of a buyer or seller, e.g. Land Registry fees or planning documents.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Calculate the conveyancing fees for your Chesterfield home move